-Micky Yule is a Scottish-born British powerlifter set to make his Paralympic debut at Rio 2016.
+Micky Yule is a Scottish-born British powerlifter who made his Paralympic debut at Rio 2016.

 Back in 2010 Micky was a Staff Sargent in the Royal Engineers in Afghanistan when he stood on an IED.
 The blast left him without his left leg and shattered his right leg completely, leaving him in hospital for months while he recovered from his injuries.